apkd/Conduit/README.md

 - Robust: survives crashes, restarts, assembly reloads, and handles multiple agents and Unity instances.
 - Context-efficient: conserves the agent's context window and saves tokens.
 Small number of versatile tools.
 - Simple setup: one Unity package, one server exe, automated setup wizard.
 No dependencies, no pollution.
-- Supports Linux and Windows.
+- Supports Linux and Windows, both in the editor and in development builds.

 > [!WARNING]
 > **Granting an AI agent access to Unity indirectly gives them escalated access to your machine.**